stefclaus/react-presentation-components/README.md

 Now, of course, we can argue about whether wrapping the `<input>` field in this way is a good idea.
 After all, `<input>`s are nice simple implementations in their own right.
-But providing a component-based interface to text inputs as we have in the field above is potentially a great win for simplicity in our app.
-It specifically defines what we mean by a text input; it does so in a way that arguably covers the majority of use-cases we can imagine for a simple text input; and it provides this definition in one place that can be found and updated easily in the future.
+However, providing a component-based interface to text inputs as we have in the field above can be a great win for simplicity in our app.
+It specifically defines what we mean by a text input.
+It defines it in a way that arguably covers the majority of use-cases we can imagine for a simple text input; and it provides this definition in one place that can be found and updated easily in the future.
 Win, win, win.
 Are we beginning to see the power